simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 If you see any errors, please take a look at the troubleshooting section towards the end of this tutorial.
 As always, please feel free to [get in touch with us](../help) to help debug the error, if needed.

+**Note**: If you would like to ignore failures reported by the validation engine, please check the [FAQ](faq) section at the end of this guide
 ## Puppet certificate signing requests from LC hosts

 On your CM node, you will now see the certificate signing requests from LC hosts using: